When it comes to the best carry on backpack, there are a few things you need to know…

 - The laptop compartment is on the BACK of this bag, which is a fantastic design choice by Osprey.
 By having the laptop compartment against your back, it means your laptop will always remain flat.
 This is one of our biggest flaws against the Osprey Farpoint 40.
 The Farpoint 40 has the laptop compartment in the front of the bag – which means the more stuff you pack, the more pressure gets put on the laptop.

-Because of the side panels, the Osprey Porter 46 is one of the sturdiest and strongest bags on the market – which has obvious benefits if you are traveling with a laptop.
+Because of the side panels, the Osprey Porter 46 is one of the sturdiest and strongest bags on the market – which has obvious benefits if you are travelling with a laptop, it’s one of the best nomad backpacks for this reason.

 Aside from that you are obviously still getting the perks of buying Osprey gear, including amazing customer support, and the lifetime guarantee.